-\end{lemma} \begin{proof} Recall than an edge is marked as $R$-used if its realized reward is greater than the corresponding sample.
+\begin{lemma} For any vertex $v$ and edge $e$ incident to $v$ for which the probability that $e_v=e$ is non-zero, we have that $ \mathbb{P}[e_v \text{ is safe for }v \mid e_v = e] \geq \frac{1}{4}.$ \end{lemma} \begin{proof} Recall that an edge is marked as $R$-used if its realized reward is greater than the corresponding sample.
 In the opposite case, the edge is marked as $S$-used.
-By construction of \cref{AlgoOff}, $\Eprime$ contains only $R$-used edges.
-Consider now the time where some edge $e_v = e = \{v,u\}$ with value $a$ is added to set $\Eprime$.
+By construction of \Cref{AlgoOff}, $\Eprime$ contains only $R$-used edges.
+Now consider the time in which some edge $e_v = e = \{v,u\}$ with value $a$ is added to set $\Eprime$.
 By definition of $e_v$, this is the first edge added in $\Eprime$ that is incident to vertex $v$.

-Consider now the next time where some edge $e'$ of value $a'$, incident to either $u$ or $v$ (or both), and such that both endpoints of $e'$ are in $V^S$, is parsed by \cref{AlgoOff}.
+Consider what happens the next time some edge $e'$ of value $a'$, incident to either $u$ or $v$ (or both), and such that both endpoints of $e'$ are in $V^S$, is parsed by \Cref{AlgoOff}.
 We distinguish among the following cases:

-\paragraph{Case 1: $e' = \{v,u'\}$, where $u' \neq u$.} In this scenario, we have that $e' = \{v,u'\}$, namely, $e'$ is incident to vertex $v$ but not $u$.
-We now show that, with probability at least $\nicefrac{1}{2}$, the first condition of \cref{def:safe} is satisfied, by considering two sub-cases: {\bf(a)} In the case where $e'$ has been observed before (i.e., $a'$ is its second realization), then $e'$ is $R$-used and, thus, $a'$ is a sample value.
+\paragraph{Case 1: $e' = \{v,u'\}$, where $u' \neq u$} In this scenario, we see that $e' = \{v,u'\}$, that is, $e'$ is incident to vertex $v$ but not $u$.
+We now show that, with probability at least $\nicefrac{1}{2}$, the first condition of \Cref{def:safe} is satisfied, by considering two subcases: \begin{itemize} \item[\bf(a)] In the case where $e'$ has been observed before (i.e., $a'$ is its second realization), then $e'$ is $R$-used, and thus $a'$ is a sample value.
 Indeed, if $e'$ were $S$-used, then at least one of the its endpoints would no longer be in $V^S$, a fact which would contradict the choice of $e'$.